Gender Economic Equality Study

 2. How these intersect with the gender make-up of jobs and industries across Australia.

-The study will use an intersectional approach to consider how factors like cultural identity, First Nations status, geography, disability and caregiving responsibilities amongst others interact with gender, to create unique experiences of privilege, disadvantage and discrimination.
+The study uses an intersectional approach to consider how factors like cultural identity, First Nations status, geography, disability and caregiving responsibilities amongst others interact with gender, to create unique experiences of privilege, disadvantage and discrimination.

 By addressing these overlapping challenges, JSA aims to present evidence to assist with the development of policies that reflect the real-world experiences of Australia’s diverse labour market.